-These are the annual local services plan guidelines for mental hygiene services developed collaboratively by the New York State Offices of Alcoholism and Substance Abuse Services (OASAS), Mental Health (OMH) and Persons With Developmental Disabilities (OPWDD).
-These guidelines contain planning requirements for all local governmental units (LGUs) and OASAS-certified and funded service providers.
+The 2016 Local Services Plan Guidelines for Mental Hygiene Services have been released.
+They were developed collaboratively by the New York State Offices of Alcoholism and Substance Abuse Services (OASAS), Mental Health (OMH), and Persons with Developmental Disabilities (OPWDD) and are the annual planning guidelines for Mental Hygiene Services.
+The guidelines contain planning requirements for all local governmental units (LGUs) and OASAS-certified and funded service providers.
 All planning forms will be completed and submitted via the online County Planning System (CPS).
-Provider planning forms are due by April 1, 2014.
-County plan forms are due by June 3, 2014.
+Provider planning forms are due by April 6, 2015.
+County plan forms are due by June 8, 2015.

 NYS OASAS and Friends of Recovery New York have announced the 12th annual Recovery Fine Arts Festival which showcases the achievements of those in recovery through artistic expression.
 Submissions of artwork will be judged on how well they depict this year’s recovery theme “Join the Voices for Recovery: Visible, Vocal, Valuable!”
 Artwork will be accepted through July 23 and will be on display at the Empire State Plaza during the month of September to coincide with Recovery Month.
 The NYS OASAS Commissioner's Award and other awards will be presented at an event in October.
 Details can be found by clicking on the link above.

 The lastest version of the International Classification of Disease (ICD), ICD 10 will become effective on October 1, 2015.
 As of that date providers will need to utilize the ICD 10 and the DSM 5 for billing reimbursement.
 Further information can be found at the Healthcare Finance Webpage at the link above.